callumhearne/7th-Gateshead-Scouts/README.md

 Tablet user

-- I am a table user and I found the website was very responsive.
+- I am a table user and I want to able to use the website perfectly on my tablet.

 Design Process
 -